Shreya-BV/ThinkingToCoding_Shreya/README.md

 9.Handle database connection errors, input validation errors, and unexpected exceptions.

 # Code Summary
-## 1️.Import Required Library
-pymongo is imported to establish a connection between Python and MongoDB.
-MongoClient is used to create a database connection instance.

-## 2️.Establish Database Connection
-A connection is created using:
-MongoClient("mongodb://localhost:27017/")
+1.The program starts by importing required libraries for MongoDB connectivity, error handling, and date-time operations.

-This connects the application to the local MongoDB server.
+2.It establishes a connection to the local MongoDB server using MongoClient.
-A database named vowels is selected (created automatically if it does not exist).
-A collection named vowel_data is accessed for storing records.

-## 3️.Accept User Input
+3.A ping command is used to verify that MongoDB is running before performing any database operations.

+4.The program accesses (or creates) a database named internship_db and a collection named vowel_data.

-The program prompts the user to enter a word or sentence.
+5.It prompts the user to enter a word or sentence as input.
-The input is stored in a variable for processing.

-## 4️.Vowel Counting Logic
+6.Input validation is performed to ensure that the user does not submit an empty value.

-A string containing all vowels (aeiouAEIOU) is defined to handle both lowercase and uppercase cases.
+7.A predefined set of vowels is used to handle both uppercase and lowercase characters.

-A counter variable is initialized to 0.
-The program iterates through each character in the user input.
+8.The program iterates through each character in the input string and counts vowels using conditional checks.
-If the character matches any vowel in the predefined string, the counter is incremented.
-After iteration, the counter holds the total number of vowels.

-## 5.Display Output
-The total vowel count is displayed to the user in the required format.
+9,The total vowel count is displayed to the user.

-## 6️.Store Data in MongoDB
-A document (dictionary format) is created containing:
-The original input
-The computed vowel count
-The document is inserted into the MongoDB collection using insert_one().
+10.The current date and time are captured using the datetime module to track when the data is created.

+11.The input, vowel count, and timestamp are stored together as a document in MongoDB.

+12.Exception handling is implemented to handle MongoDB connection failures, invalid input errors, and unexpected runtime issues.

+13.User-friendly messages are displayed for both successful execution and error scenarios.
 # Python Code
 ~~~Python
 from pymongo import MongoClient